F-MAT Family Medicine Accelerated Track

 - Class meets 4-5 hours daily Monday through Thursday

-- Case-based didactic and small-group sessions across 7 themes with both basic science and family physician facilitators: cardiovascular, respiratory, endocrine, musculoskeletal, women's health/urology, gastroenterology, neuropsychiatry
+- Case-based didactic and small-group sessions across 7 themes with both basic science and family physician facilitators: cardiovascular, respiratory, endocrine/gastroenterology, musculoskeletal, women's health/urology, neuropsychiatry, dermatology

 - Clinical and pathophysiology correlations material, focusing on skills for patient assessment